 Capital Gains: Capital gains are subject to profits tax at a flat rate of 20%.

 Inheritance: There are no taxes on inheritance in Cambodia.
 By law, foreigners must apply for citizenship to be able to inherit property in Cambodia.

-Residents: Residents are taxed on their worldwide income at progressive rates, from 0% to 20%.
+Residents: Residents are taxed on their worldwide income at progressive rates, up to 20%.

 Foreigners will need to set up a landholding company or a lease structure, which can be more expensive than the buying cost because of legal fees.

 Rent: Rents can be freely negotiated and there is no specific tenant protection law.